CleverPumpkin/CrunchyCalendar/README.md

 val additionalTexts: List<AdditionalText> = generateAdditionalTexts()

-// Set List of indicators that will be displayed on the calendar calendarView.datesAdditionalTexts = additionalTexts
+// Set List of additional texts that will be displayed on the calendar calendarView.datesAdditionalTexts = additionalTexts